 Alfred State offers more than 70 academic majors at the baccalaureate, associate, and certificate levels.
-They fall within the areas of Arts and Sciences, Applied Technology, and Management and Engineering Technology.
+They fall within the areas of Arts and Sciences; Applied Technology; and Architecture, Management and Engineering Technology.

-Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State College.
+Yes, full-time, matriculated students can cross register for courses at certain participating colleges for courses not available at Alfred State.
 Cross registration is only allowed for the fall and spring semesters.
 Tuition is not assessed but students must pay any fees required by the other school.